Everyone keeps talking about release notes best practices… What about the worst ones?

 You make those updates for your customers, and therefore, you should also give them a chance to react.
 At the very beginning of the article, we mentioned that release notes are all about communicating with your customers.

 How to fight against lacking reaction options?
 You should provide your customers with feedback options to learn how users feel about new updates.
-Allow them to respond by clicking on emoji or send a comment directly.
+Allow them to respond by clicking on emoji or sending a comment directly.
 Let them know that their voices are being heard.
 Otherwise, you may find your company name on Twitter trends or Reddit communities.

 Gathering some tips…